legluondunet/MyLittleLutrisScripts/Tomb Raider II/README.md

 # Tomb Raider II - Steam + TR2Main
 ### Description:
-"Tomb Raider II" provided by Steam using and TR2Main
+"Tomb Raider II" provided by Steam using TR2Main
 ### Technical notes:
 - You have to install "Tomb Raider II" on Steam before to launch this script installer.
 - This script uses TR2Main: for stability and features, like PS1 inventory background.